JB Product

 ← Back

-Published on April 28, 2025·2 min read·Lire en français
+Published on April 8, 2025·3 min read·Lire en français

-The usual framing problem
+The problem with the usual framing

 The right framing: product impact